Structuralism: Lévi-Strauss

-Structuralism rejected the concept of human freedom and choice, focusing instead on the way that human experience and behaviour is determined by various structures.
-The most important initial work on this score was Lévi-Strauss's 1949 volume The Elementary Structures of Kinship.
-Lévi-Strauss had known Roman Jakobson during their time together at the New School in New York during WWII and was influenced by both Jakobson's structuralism, as well as the American anthropological tradition.
+Structuralism emphasized underlying relations and systems rather than individual choice.
+One of the earliest and most influential works associated with this approach was Lévi-Strauss's 1949 study The Elementary Structures of Kinship.
+During World War II, Lévi-Strauss was at the New School in New York City, where he came into contact with Roman Jakobson; Jakobson's work, together with currents in American Anthropology, helped shape the development of his structural approach.

-In Elementary Structures, he examined kinship systems from a structural point of view and demonstrated how apparently different social organizations were different permutations of a few basic kinship structures.
-In the late 1958, he published Structural Anthropology, a collection of essays outlining his program for structuralism.
+In The Elementary Structures of Kinship, Lévi-Strauss examined kinship systems from a structural perspective, arguing that apparently dissimilar forms of social organization could be understood as permutations of a limited number of basic relations.
+He returned to these questions in Structural Anthropology (1958), a collection of essays that helped define the scope and method of structuralism.

 Lacan and Piaget

 Blending Freud and Saussure, French (post)structuralist Jacques Lacan applied structuralism to psychoanalysis.
 Similarly, Jean Piaget applied structuralism to the study of psychology, though in a different way.
 Piaget, who would better define himself as constructivist, considered structuralism as "a method and not a doctrine," because, for him, "there exists no structure without a construction, abstract or genetic."